Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-45-we-need-each-other.md

 Garaaf was panting, but he duck-nodded and sniffed the air.
 "If we were much further up, it’d be hot enough to cook us.
 I explored it as a possible route to infiltrate the manufacturing areas a few years ago, and had to turn back."

-"Guess breaking the ships up generates a lotta waste heat…" Jamie mused.
+"Guess breaking the ships up generates a lotta waste heat..."
+Jamie mused.

 Garaaf duck-nodded.
 "Especially when they melt stuff down.
-Just getting close enough to see *that* nearly cost me the rest of my face… There’s your ship!"
+Just getting close enough to see *that* nearly cost me the rest of my face...
+There’s your ship!"

 "Ray.
 Berry."
 Spears communicated his meaning by tone of voice alone, and the three of them picked up the pace, hustling up to their stolen ride’s ramp with their rifles up and ready.